Granular rheology: a tale of three time scales: Effective friction

 Finally, the effective friction coefficient can be written as follows:

 where $M_1=\sigma_y/(P_0+P_1)$ is the limit of $\mu$ in the yielding regime and $M_2=\overline{\gamma}_c\cdot P_0/(P_0+P_1)$.
-Hence, in the $\Gamma$-dominated regime, $\mu\rightarrow0$, whereas in the yielding regime, $\mu$ reaches a constant non-zero value independent of $\dot{\gamma}$.
+Hence, in the $\Gamma$-dominated regime, $\mu\rightarrow0$, whereas in the yielding regime, $\mu$ reaches a constant non-zero value independent of $\dot{\gamma}$ (the order of the limits is crucial here; Indeed, since the yielding regime is advection dominated, the inequality $\dot\gamma\gg\Gamma$ holds in any case; As a result, even when $\dot\gamma\rightarrow 0 $, Wi$\gg1$ so that $\mu\simeq M_1$).
 This is all the more interesting as it has been shown that pyroclastic flows have a much lower $\mu$ than typical values predicted by the $\mu(\mathcal{I})$ law.
 Indeed, some processes have been suggested to explain that such flow are not in the Bagnold regime where the $\mu(\mathcal{I})$ law applies \cite{Gueugneau17}.
 Our toy-model confirms that some parameter ranges (corresponding to the Newtonian flow regime) are compatible with arbitrarily low values of $\mu$.

 The predictions of the toy-model can be tested against the evolution of $\mu$ with the Peclet number Pe $=\dot{\gamma}/\omega_c$ computed with GITT (see Fig.~\ref{figmuRecap}).
 The following behavior is observed in the numerical data: for $\varphi\leqslant\varphi_g$, $\mu$ asymptotically goes to 0 when Pe decreases, whereas it saturates to a finite value around $0.4$ for $\varphi>\varphi_g$.
-This is consistent with the prediction of the toy-model: below the MCT granular glass transition, $\Gamma$ is finite, and when decreasing Pe, it is always possible to reach the regime $\Gamma\gg\dot{\gamma}$ where $\mu$ can be arbitrarily small; above $\varphi_g$ however, the structural relaxations become infinitely slow, and the system stays in the yielding regime where $u\ll1$.
+This is consistent with the prediction of the toy-model: below the MCT granular glass transition, $\Gamma$ is finite, and when decreasing Pe, it is always possible to reach the regime $\Gamma\gg\dot{\gamma}$ where $\mu$ can be arbitrarily small; above $\varphi_g$ however, the structural relaxations become infinitely slow, and the system stays in the yielding regime where Wi$\gg1$.
 At this order of approximation, our two-time-scales toy-model therefore reproduces exactly the behavior observed in GITT.

-This result is a bit disturbing though since it means that in the yielding regime, $\mu$ does not depend on $u$.
-While this seems satisfactory at lowest order, as can be seen in Fig.~\ref{figmuRecap}, when looking at individual curves like in Fig.~\ref{figmufit}, $\mu$ clearly depends on Pe even in the yielding regime, even if its variations are much milder (they are all the weaker that $\varphi$ is large).
+This result is a bit disturbing though since it means that in the yielding regime, $\mu$ does not depend on Wi.
+While this seems satisfactory to describe the qualitative global tendency of the evolution of $\mu$ with Pe, as can be seen in Fig.~\ref{figmuRecap}, when looking at individual curves like in Fig.~\ref{figmufit}, $\mu$ clearly depends on Pe even in the yielding regime, even if its variations are much milder (they are all the weaker that $\varphi$ is large).